 2nd year: Cognitive Neuroscience

-3rd year: Emotion and Motivation (module leader)
+3rd year: Emotion (module leader)

 Mres: Advanced research methods (Psychophysiological measures)

 Cognitive Brain Imaging Mres: Cognitive and social neuroscience (module leader)